brandur/sorg/content/drafts/http-transactions.md

 !fig src="/assets/http-transactions/concurrent-race.svg" caption="A data race causing two concurrent HTTP requests to insert the same row."

-Luckily, the magic of the `SERIALIZABLE` isolation level protects us from harm here (see where we invoke `DB.transaction(isolation: :serializable)`).
+Luckily, in this example we've used an even more powerful mechanism to protect our data's correctness.
+Invoking our transaction with `DB.transaction(isolation: :serializable)` starts it in `SERIALIZABLE`; an isolation level so powerful that its guarantees might seem practically magical to the untrained eye.
 It emulates serial transaction execution as if each outstanding transaction had been executed one after the other, rather than concurrently.
 In cases like the above where a race condition would have caused one transaction to taint the results of another, one of the two will fail to commit with a message like this one:

 ```
 ERROR:  could not serialize access due to read/write dependencies among transactions